About KerryAnn

 Who is KerryAnn?

-My name is KerryAnn and I am an Australian who loves our great country and living a simple lifestyle.
+My name is KerryAnn, an Australian who loves our great country and living a simple lifestyle.

 KerryAnn Myway

-10 years ago my husband and I joined the growing trend of over 50’s traveling full time enjoying life, our country, and nature.
+We started a second brick-and-mortar business, then turned it mobile.
+We joined the growing trend of over 50’s traveling full-time time enjoying life, our country, and nature.
+The business was our income source.

 I am a creator of notes, lists, and journals.
 I love to keep records of the things that I have learned during my lifetime.